Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: Discussion

 \section{Discussion}

 The EP framework mimics synaptic learning in the human brain by leveraging biologically plausible local updates.
 Recent advances have narrowed the performance gap between EP and BP, suggesting its potential as a practical alternative for the training of neural networks.
 However, current EP frameworks suffer from the vanishing gradient problem, which impedes effective error signal propagation.
-This study addresses this limitation by augmenting neuron dynamics with intermediate learning signals, enabling EP to scale up convolutional CRNNs.
-Experiments on CIFAR-10 and CIFAR-100 datasets with VGG architectures demonstrate state-of-the-art performance without degradation as network depth increases, highlighting the scalability of the augmented EP framework.
-Compared to BPTT, EP employs spatially and temporally local updates \cite{ernoult2020equilibrium}, substantially reducing memory and computational demands.
-Its single-circuit architecture and STDP-inspired weight updates \cite{scellier2017equilibrium} further enhance its suitability for on-chip learning.
-It would be valuable to explore the generalizability of the proposed framework to more complicated architectures and tasks, including large-scale vision models such as ResNet \cite{he2016resnet}, and transformer-based language models like BERT \cite{devlin2019bert} and GPT-2 \cite{radford2019language}.
+This study alleviates this limitation by augmenting neuron dynamics with intermediate learning signals, enabling EP to scale up convolutional CRNNs.
+Experiments on CIFAR-10 and CIFAR-100 datasets with VGG architectures demonstrate state-of-the-art performance without degradation as network depth increases, highlighting the scalability of the augmented EP framework considered here.
+Compared to BPTT, EP employs spatially and temporally local updates \citep{ernoult2020equilibrium}, substantially reducing memory and computational demands.
+Its single-circuit architecture and STDP-like weight updates \citep{scellier2017equilibrium} further enhance its suitability for on-chip learning and edge computing, where hardware constraints make efficient local learning especially important.
+For the KD variant, however, the teaching signals are provided by a separate, already well-trained teacher model on the same task.
+In this setting, the KD signal can be stored as a static learning signal, while the on-chip learning process remains local and Hebbian, and still preserves the biological plausibility.
+Moreover, the inclusion of LE can be realized through simple system architecture modifications, making it compatible with hardware-efficient implementations.
+It would be valuable to explore the generalizability of the proposed framework to more complicated architectures and tasks, including large-scale vision models such as ResNet \citep{he2016resnet}, and transformer-based language models like BERT \citep{devlin2019bert} and GPT-2 \citep{radford2019language}.
+Finally, we note that during the development of this work, \citet{elayedam2025scaling} independently explored EP scalability through residual connections.
+We view our intermediate signaling approach and their architectural modifications as highly complementary.
+Combining these independent findings represents an exciting avenue for future neuromorphic research.